I Found Lovin': Charts

+Certifications

 Steve Walsh version

 British DJ Steve Walsh covered the song as his debut single in 1987.
 The song peaked at number 9 in the UK in the same week as the Fatback Band's version peaked at number 7.
 In the UK, it was released as a double A-side with a cover of Steam's "Na Na Hey Hey (Kiss Him Goodbye)" (whereas this was released as a B-side elsewhere).
 Walsh went on to record two more singles before his death in 1988.